thoughtbot/guides/security/protecting-personal-or-identifying-information.md

 Examples include:

 - Survivors of domestic abuse or those who are trying to escape domestic abuse
-- LGBTQIA+ individuals, especially if their housing is dependent on someone who might evict them upon learning this, or if they're in a number of other unsafe circumstances
+- LGBTQIA+ individuals who might be in an unsafe circumstance in relation to their identity, including if their housing is dependent on someone who might evict them because of it
 - Political dissidents, asylum seekers, targets of government-sanctioned violence
 - Undocumented immigrants